wadeallen/fbcmuncie_2018/_news/how-do-i-begin.md

-Lord, I am open to the Holy Spirit.
+*"Lord, I am open to the Holy Spirit.
 Come to me, dwell in me, speak to me so that I may become more like Christ.
 Lord, give me the courage to be open.
 Lord, I am open to the Holy Spirit.
 Come, Holy Spirit.
-Amen.
+Amen."*